 If you’re debating whether your faulty furnace needs to be replaced or simply repaired, you need to take several things into consideration.
 If the furnace repair company asks for half the price of a new unit, you should consider investing in a new one instead.
 This decision will make more sense if your heating system is older than a decade.

 On the other hand, if the repair fee isn’t as high as expected, and if your unit is not that old either, then you should proceed with furnace repair.
-If you’re still unsure about which decision to make, then consult a trusted HVAC specialist regarding the matter.
+If you’re still unsure about which decision to make, then consult a trusted HVAC specialist at Legacy regarding the matter.

 A furnace is an essential part of any Canadian home.
 That’s why it’s important to have yours functioning correctly, especially during winter.
 Getting it serviced regularly or repaired when necessary is vital to extend its lifespan.

 If you need an HVAC expert to help keep your unit in good condition, look no further than Legacy Heating.
 Our company provides exceptional services, including furnace repair and furnace cleaning for Edmonton residences.
-We specialise in HVAC systems for residential new home construction (RNC) and installing and replacing various units, including air conditioners, air cleaners, heaters, and more.
+We specialize in HVAC systems for residential new home construction (RNC) and installing and replacing various units, including air conditioners, air cleaners, heaters, and more.

-As Edmonton locals’ trusted HVAC service provider, we do our best to exceed your expectations and keep you satisfied.
+As Edmonton and Calgary locals’ trusted HVAC service provider, we do our best to exceed your expectations and keep you satisfied.
 If you want us to inspect your furnace and other HVAC components, contact us today.